 Can you identify its notes?
 Tell us in the comments.

-Don’t let its opulence put you off, the staff are friendly and you are welcomed regardless of your status.
+Don’t let its opulence put you off; the staff is friendly, and you are welcome regardless of your status.

 It sits in the middle of the circular bar and is the centrepiece of the room.

-Note: The Dome used to be the Commercial Bank of Scotland and keeping in line with its past it is not the cheapest of places to dine at in Edinburgh but a winter visit is worth every penny.
+Note: The Dome used to be the Commercial Bank of Scotland, and keeping in line with its past, it is not the cheapest of places to dine in Edinburgh, but a winter visit is worth every penny.